ToviWan/CodeLab1_SaveUsername/README.md

-Please load the MiniGame scene first
+Please load the StartScene first
 Use A/D to move the green cube
 try NOT to touch the red bar
 STAYING ALIVE